th3o6a1d/toxicology/README.md

 We wanted a user to be able to text a product name to a phone number and receive immediate first aid instructions in the event of an exposure.
 [Twilio](twilio.com) is a fantastic service that allows a user to purchase phone numbers and program them to send a POST request upon receipt of a text message.
 This POST request gets sent to the Flask API, which returns an XML response, which is then interpreted and parsed into a response SMS by Twilio.

 ## Next Steps
-Continue to improve database.
-List on Mashape as freemium API.
+*Continue to improve database.
+*API is listed on Mashape but is currently disabled to reduce server burden while we demo and improve it.